Photography

 img

 Black and white photographic negative of Misty (Kiyomura) Takeoka sitting in front of a black backdrop inside the Oregon Camera Club's studio.
-She is wearing an elbow length sweater with one hand resting on a table in front of her.
+She is dressed in an elbow length sweater with her hands on the table in front of her.

 img